eclipse-threadx/rtos-docs/content/guix/chapter-3.md

 removes the ThreadX dependencies from the GUIX source code, and allows the application developer to implement the required operating system services using whatever RTOS is provided by the target system.
-[Appendix F - GUIX RTOS Binding Services](appendix-f) describes the services that need to be implemented to port GUIX to an operating system other than the ThreadX operating system.
+[Appendix F - GUIX RTOS Binding Services](../appendix-f) describes the services that need to be implemented to port GUIX to an operating system other than the ThreadX operating system.